 Steroids and other hormones (HRT), including those for asthma increase calcification of arteries.

-It appears that drugs for mood disorders such as SSRI's have a similar effect on tissue calcification.
+It appears that drugs for mood disorders such as SSRI's and meds for arthritic pain have a similar effect on tissue calcification.

 A note about arthritis